 1.)
 Use a product that contains 2% salicylic acid.
 Salicylic...Read More »

 Unlike many treatments available in the Market today, Revitol Dermasis is made of 100% natural ingredients and does not include any harsh chemicals which often make symptoms worse.
-Here is a list of the top active ingredients used in our product and what they can do for you:
+Here is a list of the active ingredients used in this and what they can do for you: